‘Brace’ yourself—this patient guide is a long one.

 What they are:

 Clear aligners made from Invisalign’s patented SmartTrack® material.
-This material used to be a unique product yet with advances in new plastic, many better alternative plastic are on the market.
+This material used to be unique, but now there are many improved plastic options thanks to new technology.

 How they work:

-When you visit an Invisalign provider, the doctor will take a scan of your teeth and upload it to a computer where the Invisalign software will generate a simulation of what your teeth will look like at the end of your treatment.
+When you go to an Invisalign provider, they will scan your teeth and put the information into a computer.
+The Invisalign software will then show you a picture of how your teeth will look after treatment.

 Your Invisalign doctor will then approve your computer generated treatment plan.
-Next, the treatment plan goes off to Align technology where they fabricate a sequence of clear aligner trays per your doctor’s prescription.
-Your doctor will receive your aligners, deliver it to you and you’ll wear each set of upper and lower trays for 1 or 2 weeks until your teeth have moved and are ready for the next set of trays.
+After your doctor prescribes a treatment plan, Align Technology creates a series of clear aligner trays.
+Your doctor will give you aligners to wear for 1-2 weeks until your teeth are ready for the next set.

 Average treatment cost: